 LDAPIf your application cannot support CAS or SAML, and the application is hosted on a Purdue network, we can offer LDAP.

-To learn more about IAMO LDAP authentication service, click here.
+Click to learn more about IAMO LDAP Authentication Service.

 To request access to the IAMO LDAP authentication service, you will first need to fill out a Service Level Agreement (SLA) between your group and the IAMO.
 Please fill out section VII Client Definitions: section A, VIII Signatures: section A and IX Appendix A: sections A, B, C D and E. In section C, make sure you check LDAP authentication.
 Please allow 3-5 business days for processing.